hazelcast/hazelcast-tomcat-sessionmanager/README.md

 ```

-# Two Phase Transactional Commit Support
+# Transactional Commit Support
-If it is crucial to ensure that each node in the cluster receives a consistent view of the distributed session map, you can enable the `twoPhaseCommit` write strategy.
+If it is crucial to ensure that each node in the cluster receives a consistent view of the distributed session map, you can enable transactional write support.
 As with Non-Sticky Sessions, this may incur performance penalties across your replication cluster.

-Two Phase Commits can be enabled by adding `writeStrategy="twoPhaseCommit"` to the Manager attribute defined in [`<Manager>`](#configuring-manager-element-for-tomcat).
+Two Phase Commits can be enabled by adding `writeStrategy="twoPhaseCommit"` to the [`<Manager>`](#configuring-manager-element-for-tomcat) attribute.

+One Phase Commits can be enabled by adding `writeStrategy="onePhaseCommit"` to the [`<Manager>`](#configuring-manager-element-for-tomcat) attribute.

 An example of using non-sticky sessions, with deferredWrite and twoPhaseCommit support is as follows: